rdawg-pidinst/schema/schema.rst

    facilitate organization searches.
 .. [#titletype] None of the specific values for `titleType` in the DataCite schema really fits an instrument name.
-The value "Other" will need to used here.
+The value "Other" will need to be used here.
 .. [#publisher] `Publisher` does not seem to fit at all for instruments.
 But it is mandatory in the DataCite schema, so we can not skip it.
 Need to negotiate with DataCite what to put here.